usc-isi-i2/kgtk/docs/generate_wikidata_triples.md

 ```

 `generate_wikidata_triples` currently supports qualifiers.
-Reuse the `id` of a record as next record's `node1`, then this next record will be treated as a qualifier for previous record.
+Reuse the `id` of an edge as next edge's `node1`, then this next edge will be treated as a qualifier for previous edge.
 For example, the following sample input is legitmate.

 ```
 node1 property  node2 id